Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

 - all dp problems can be represented as DAGs

 # Dynamic Programming
+1. Paperwork to observe stages
-1. Frame the Question!
+2. Frame the Question!
-1. Write down the Equation
+3. Write down the Equation
+4. Base case
 - Don't start coding right away
     - Make sure to write down the equation
 - Choose or merge from smaller subproblems